-The Wyoming residential lease agreement allows a landlord (property owner) to enter into a binding contract with a tenant (lessee) for the use of property on a fixed term (most commonly one (1) year).
+A Wyoming residential lease agreement allows a landlord (property owner) to enter into a binding contract with a tenant (lessee) for the use of property in exchange for rent.
 The tenant will typically have to first be approved by the landlord and, when accepted, negotiations over the rental amount, utilities, and any other fees associated with the premises will begin.

 Once the tenant and landlord authorize an agreement, the form is legally binding, and upon the required deposits being paid, access to the property be granted.

 Need Help?
 If either the landlord or tenant has any questions concerning their rights, they should review the Wyoming Residential Rental Laws.

 - Forms (2)

 - Required Disclosures

 Download: Adobe PDF

 Returning – The deposit must be returned within thirty (30) days after the end of the tenancy or within fifteen (15) days after the landlord is notified of the tenant’s new mailing address, whichever occurs later (§ 1-21-1208(a)).

 Lead-Based Paint Disclosure – If the housing unit was built prior to 1978, the lead-based paint disclosure form must be signed by the tenant and attached to the contract.

 Non-Refundable Fee Disclosure – Any non-refundable fee paid to the landlord must be disclosed in the rental agreement and a written notice of this fee must be given to the tenant when the deposit is made (§ 1-21-1207).